ausaccessfed/dev-portal/docs/_pages/login.markdown

 # Login to Federation Manager

-This section will show you how to authenticate to the AAF Federation Manager Dashboard (Test) to register a new service.
+This section will show you how to authenticate to the AAF Test Federation Manager Dashboard to register a new service.

 - To access Federation Manager, please visit: [AAF Test Federation](https://manager.test.aaf.edu.au)

 You will be taken to the Federation Manager Welcome page.

-- Click on 'Login with the Australian Access Federation' to continue.
+- Click the 'Login with the Australian Access Federation' button to continue.

 ![Log in to FM](/assets/images/FM-login.png)